AnikG-Org/devops-practice/crossplane/project/eks-cluster/README.md

 #############################################################################################################
 ##### test the code
-To test the composition & XRD testing with example claims
+To test the Crossplane EKS composition & XRD testing with example claims

 #### update eks claim file with subnet ids
 #############################################################################################################